alexhkurz/BlocklyPrisonersDilemma/README.md

 This is just a rough run down.

 Create an AWS instance (I selected all the default settings as of Oct 2023).

+In a terminal on your machine log into your AWS instance:

 ```
 ssh -i blocklyPrisonersDilemma.pem ec2-user@XXX.amazonaws.com